-James Parish is a commercial litigator who understands that outstanding courtroom advocacy needs to be balanced with pragmatism and a focus on achieving quick, cost-effective results that allow clients to get back to business.
+James Parish is a commercial and major loss litigator who understands that outstanding courtroom advocacy needs to be balanced with pragmatism and a focus on achieving quick, cost-effective results that allow clients to get back to business.
 His approach to all matters is geared towards minimizing risk, articulating realistic expectations, and providing superior client service and results.

 A cum laude graduate of Southern Methodist University, James earned his law degree, magna cum laude, from the University of Houston Law Center.
 Outside of the office, James enjoys spending time with his ever-expanding family of nieces and nephews.

 James is admitted to practice in all Texas state courts.

 University of Houston Law Center (J.D., 2009, magna cum laude)

 Southern Methodist University (B.S., 2005, cum laude)

 Proposed Regulations Clarify the Meaning of a Safe Drilling Margin in the OCS, Offshore Magazine